Best Practices for Writing Reproducible Code

 - How to license and release your code to ensure maximum reusability.

 We require participants to have at least a basic understanding of a programming language, and preferably already have some code to work with (though this is not required).
 The course content accommodates most languages, but insofar as we give examples of specific tools, we will cater to R and Python users.
-If you are unsure if the language you use will fit our course, please get in touch with Barbara Vreede before registration.
+If you are unsure if the language you use will fit our course, please get in touch with Neha Moopen before registration.